wanecek/get-display-media-test/README.md

 # Test of navigator.getDisplayMedia Screenshare

-The purpose of this repository is to test the use of `navigator.getDisplayMedia` in MS Edge.
+The purpose of this repository is to test the implementation of `navigator.getDisplayMedia` in MS Edge.
+It also constitutes two different, condensed scenarios relying on the feature, and compares it to `navigator.mediaDevices.getUserMedia`.

 ## Steps to prepare